Let's Make It Last All Night

-"Let's Make It Last All Night" is a single by Australian rock musician, Jimmy Barnes, the second issued from his fourth studio album, Two Fires.
-It was released in October 1990.
-It reached #12 on the Australian ARIA Singles Chart.

-It is included on his 1996 Barnes Hits Anthology album, and his 2014 two-disc set 30:30 Hindsight.
+"Let's Make It Last All Night" is a song by Australian rock musician Jimmy Barnes, released as the second single from his fourth studio album, Two Fires, on 1 October 1990.
+It reached number 12 on the Australian Singles Chart.
+The song was later included on his 1996 Barnes Hits Anthology album and his 2014 two-disc set 30:30 Hindsight.